All stands must post signs with the contents of their dishes and be able to tell people what ingredients are used.

 At Roskilde Festival, most beverages are poured in reusable cups.
 We have three types of reusable cups: beer cups, drink cups, and coffee cups.

-When you don’t want to drink for a while, you can hand in your cup in one of the many stands that sell beverages, and they will register the cup on your wristband.
-We call this save it.
+When you don't want to drink anything for a while, you can drop off your glass at one of the many stands selling drinks and instead store your glass on your festival wristband.
+We call that save it.

 More than six cups?
 Go to the refund stand

-If you have more than six glasses, you can return them to the deposit booths.
-Recycled glasses returned to the deposit booths will be bought back by Roskilde Festival for 1 krone.
-The remaining 4 kroner helps finance the operation of the recycling system.
-The deposit booths will close on Sunday, 6 July at 12 noon.
+If you have more than twelve glasses, you can drop them off at the deposit booths.
+Reusable glasses dropped off at the deposit booths will be bought back by Roskilde Festival for 1 dkk.
+The remaining 4 dkk will help finance the operation of the recycling system.
+The deposit booths will close on Sunday, July 5th at 12 noon.
 After that, you can consider your glasses as souvenirs that you can take home and use.

-Water in disposable cups that are distributed in front of the stages is not part of our recycling system.
-Wine glasses and shot glasses are also not disposable cups and can, as before, be returned to the deposit booths.
+Water in disposable cups that are handed out in front of the stages is not part of our recycling system.
+Wine glasses and shot glasses are also not disposable cups and can, as before, be dropped off at the deposit booths.

 Why do we even have reusable cups at all?